 Except for the names of the characters and the relative shape of the ship, it was almost, but not quite, entirely UNLIKE Star Trek.
 There was no exploration.
 No moral ambiguity.
 No intellectual wrestling with a complex idea.
 No, violence as a last resort.
 No diplomacy.
 No exploration of the human condition.
 No prime directive.
 No alien culture that is scary because it's unknown, but maybe we're more alike than we realize.
 No thinly veiled allegory to modern social issues.
 And no moralizing speech.
 You couldn't even rightly say there was a clever out-thinking of the antagonists--their basic strategy ended up being: "SHOOT MOAR!!"
 Even the photon torpedoes didn't look like torpedoes--they just look like blue phaser bolts.
 In fact, they changed so many things that it was necessary for the plot to involve a rationale for why they tossed out the old canon.

-"Oh it's okay that we took the old continuity and gave it an anal rampage without lube or a reach around.
-You see, it's a parallel time line!
+"Oh it's okay that we took the old continuity and twisted it beyond recognition.
+You see, it's a parallel timeline!
 Yeah.
 That's it.
-Yeah so it totally makes sense that it shifted genres from thoughtful science fiction to 'an action movies that happens to take place in space.'"
+Yeah so it totally makes sense that it shifted genres from thoughtful science fiction to a pulse pounding action movie that happens to take place in space.'"

 Our uniforms are almost the same color.

 Yes, it's true.
 Star Trek (the remake) was an action movie.
 Fun.
 Exciting.
 Totally worth $10.
 I had a blast.
 But not very Star Trekish.